STILL VELOCITY

 Jackson Reimers

-Chief Operating Officer, Co-Founder
+Co-Founder, Chief Operating Officer

 Jackson brings enterprise technology leadership and government operations experience to Still Velocity’s operational infrastructure.
 He holds a Bachelor of Science in Finance from the University of Pittsburgh and a degree from Johns Hopkins University Carey Business School, and began his career in financial advisory at 7 Mile Advisors before serving as Finance Manager at the U.S. House of Representatives, where he managed congressional budget and appropriations operations for two and a half years.